ZenRajko/ZenRajko/README.md

 ## Welcome!

-🌱 Full-stack Web Dev coder by day | Experimenting with AI and more by night | Solving problems with style
+🌱 Full-stack web dev by day | Experimenting with AI at night | Solving problems with style
 <br><br>
 ⚡ Looking for a bit of fun?
 Try my [Tic-Tac-Toe](https://zenrajko.github.io/tic-tac-toe/) game (now with a smarter computer opponent) or my latest game: [Warehouse Shift](https://zenrajko.github.io/warehouse-shift/)!
 <br>